temp-remember-to-delete/docker-hy.github.io/data/getting-started.md

 Make a repository to GitHub and publish your solutions in clearly ordered files / folders.
 If you need help publishing using Git you should refer to their [guide](https://guides.github.com/activities/hello-world/).
 Make sure that the repository is available to me, either by using a public repository or a private repository and adding Jakousa as a collaborator.

-Most of the exercises will be focused on a Dockerfile and/or docker-compose.yml.
+Most of the exercises will be focused on a Podmanfile and/or podman-compose.yml.
 In those cases, submitting the file is enough.
-In other cases, a picture or copy-paste from your command line or a link to Docker Hub and/or project inside the repository is enough.
+In other cases, a picture or copy-paste from your command line or a link to Podman Hub and/or project inside the repository is enough.
 For the command line exercises at start the command `script` ([https://linux.die.net/man/1/script](https://linux.die.net/man/1/script)) may be helpful.

-When you have completed a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/docker2022) to mark your exercises.
+When you have completed a part, use the [submission application](https://studies.cs.helsinki.fi/stats/courses/podman2022) to mark your exercises.
 You can **not** edit a submission, so make sure you have completed enough exercises for a part before submitting.

 ## Completing